 To assert oneself isn't necessarily wrong, though of course to do it in the wrong way, for the wrong reasons, can be disastrous.
 We've been asserting ourselves all over the environment since the Industrial Revolution.
 The whole colonial era also comes to mind.

 But overall I see self-assertion as good.
 This can be hard and redeeming work, especially for those on the wrong side of a power imbalance: people living in poverty, racial minorities, survivors of domestic abuse.
 Where people's sovereignty is trampled, boundaries violated, rights disregarded, self-assertion makes for some extremely satisfying revenge.
 There's a roar of truth and rage that wells up when justice is done, when someone who's been wronged finds power to do themselves justice.

 In the narrative of the Fall, though, human self-assertion rings more like Icarus than Beowulf.

-The implications are yinnish.
-You’re not God; you were never meant to possess God’s bright-white knowledge.
-You’re lowly, so be lowly and beautiful — but if you insist on being exalted, fine: you’ll be lowly and base instead.
+The implied censure is yinnish.
+You're not God; you were never meant to possess God's bright-white knowledge.
+You're lowly, so be lowly and beautiful — but if you insist on being exalted, fine: you'll be lowly and base instead.

 Those ideas have long been used to argue for the proper (secondary) place of woman.
 Through the centuries and also in today's Christian bookstores, the role that Eve played in asserting herself, bucking her ordained lowliness and striving for something higher, has been used to prove that man, not woman, should be in charge.
 That when left to her own devices, woman will pretty much ruin everything.
 I'm not exaggerating.
 It's not hard to find things like that in print.